spree/spree/guides/content/developer/core/products.markdown

 product to its taxon are deleted automatically.
 A similar action takes place when a taxon is
 deleted: all the links to a product are deleted automatically.

+Linking to a taxon in a controller or a template should be done using the `spree.nested_taxons_path` helper, which will use the taxon's permalink to generate a URL such as `/t/categories/brand`.